 Describer: The teacher holds two of the sticks to her mouth making the shape of a beak.

-Audio description presents obvious challenges with dynamic real-time content.
-However cut-scenes may be a good place to start, particularly where gameplay is already accessible to blind gamers through sound design or text-to-speech.
+Dynamic real-time content presents obvious challenges for audio description.
+However cut-scenes may be a good place to start, particularly where gameplay is already accessible to blind or low vision players.